Madhesh21/reactJS/readme.md

-# Starting up with React JS.
+# Starting up with React JS with Vite.